-James Truswell, director at Giant Recruitment, answers a locum GP’s dilemma over whether to go permanent
+James Truswell, director at Menlo Park, answers a locum GP’s dilemma over whether to go permanent

 Question: I’ve been working as a locum GP for the last two years as I was attracted to the higher pay and increased flexibility over when and how I work.
 However, I’m starting to realise some drawbacks - I’m not getting any input into my training and development, and I don’t feel fully part of the practices where I work.
 Should I look for a permanent position or what should I do?